Frederick Harsh

 He shipped out to the European Theater of Operations (ETO) in early 1944 as a replacement soldier he joined the 319th Glider Field Artillery, A-Battery of the 82nd Airborne Division.

-The 319th was stationed at Papillon Hall, Market Harborough, England, and trained for the upcoming Normandy invasion of France.
+In May 1944, the 319th was stationed at Papillon Hall, Market Harborough, England, training for the upcoming Normandy invasion of France.
 Papillon Hall itself was a large structure, first built in 1903, that was requisitioned by the US Army during World War II.
-It was used as a billet for the 319th Glidermen and the 82nd Airborne Division of the U.S. Army.
-The building itself was set-out in a butterfly pattern (Papillon means butterfly in French) with four distinct wings.
+It was used as a billet for the 319th and other units of the 82nd Airborne Division.

 Company Morning Reports